vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 - "Knowing others is intelligence; knowing yourself is true wisdom.
 Mastering others is strength; mastering yourself is true power." - Lao Tzu
 - "To thine own self be true, and it must follow, as the night the day, thou canst not then be false to any man." - William Shakespeare
-- "Self-awareness is the key to personal growth and success." - Unknown
+- "Self-awareness is the key to personal growth and success." - Anonymous
 - "The mind is everything.
 What you think you become." - Buddha
 - "It is not the mountain we conquer but ourselves." - Edmund Hillary